 Motivational Story: This is literally the story you tell yourself why you get up every morning, all jazzed up to do the best work you can do.

 Brand Narrative: Your overarching purpose that frames your emotional big WHY or the unique experience of doing business with you.

-Customer Narrative: It’s the story your customer tells herself about the must-have problem your product/service can solve.
+Customer Narrative: It’s the narrative your customer tells herself about the problem category your product/service can solve.
 This narrative is formed by individual past experiences=stories.

 Business Story: These are proof points that support your larger Business Narrative across channels and stages of your buyer’s journey.
 Business stories bring to life events from your employees, your customers, partners or vendors.